“And may the Lord make you increase and abound in love to one another and to all, just as we do to you…“

 And may the Lord make you increase and abound

-The second word “abound” means to be superabundant.
-Christians are to love each other in an extraordinary way.
+The second word, “abound,” means to be superabundant.
+Christians are to love each other extraordinarily.
 Christians love in a different way than non-Christians love each other.
 God expects Christians to excel in love.
-Mature Christians love more than in the expected way.
-Their love is a surpassing love.
+Mature Christians love more than in an expected way.
+Their love is surpassing.
 Love that is full to the brim is one thing.
 Love that overflows the container is another.
-People will receive the over-flow of our love originating from God.
+People will receive the overflow of our love originating from God.

 “And this I pray, that your love may abound still more and more in knowledge and all discernment…” (Philippians 1:9).

 The combination of these words for superabundance reinforces the intensity of Christian love.